itbeaver/redmine_planning_poker/README.md

 Once all selections are in, any estimator can then hit the **REVEAL** button to reveal the cards at the same time.

 If all estimators selected the same value, that becomes the estimate.
 If not, the estimators discuss their estimates.
 The high and low estimators should especially share their reasons.
 After further discussion, once the estimation score has been agreed on, any estimator can then click on any card representing that number.
-After that, any user can update the story name and description (if necessary) and then hit **SAVE** to update the story in Pivotal Tracker.
+After that, any user can update the story name and description (if necessary) and then hit **SAVE** to update the story in Redmine.

 ## Contributing
 Contributions are encouraged.
 You can contribute in many ways.
 For example, you might: